-I am fascinated by how to make new molecules with useful biological activities.
-My work at the ICR aims to discover and develop new drugs to treat cancer, and I have been involved in drug discovery research for 25 years since starting my career as a medicinal chemist in a major pharmaceutical company.
-I have a strong interest in using protein structures to understand how drugs bind to their target proteins, and how to improve their properties.
-My team has transformed several hit compounds to potent and selective potential drug molecules using this approach including the discovery of AKT and CHK1 inhibitors leading to clinical candidates.
-Other compounds are at various stages on the journey to the clinic.
-We collaborate extensively with our colleagues in the ICR and other organisations to use the compounds we make as tools to understand cancer biology and to develop them as drug candidates.
-I have a long-standing interest in the synthesis of heterocycles and many of my team’s projects look at new, efficient ways to put together these important molecules.
+Professor Ian Collins is fascinated by how to make new molecules with useful biological activities.
+His work at the ICR aims to discover and develop new drugs to treat cancer, and he has been involved in drug discovery research for 25 years since starting his career as a medicinal chemist in a major pharmaceutical company.
+Professor Collins has a strong interest in using protein structures to understand how drugs bind to their target proteins, and how to improve their properties.